US Firefighters & The Mediterranean Diet

 In ancient Rome, olive oil was used for nearly everything in relation to their health.
 Roman medicine takes heavily from Greek doctors, who influenced European medicine for centuries, and Hippocrates, the father of modern medicine writes about over 60 different conditions or ailments that can be treated with olive oil.

 Olive oil is now probably the most widely researched superfood on the planet and its many health benefits are evidence based and well understood.
 Thanks to the recent spotlight on the Mediterranean Diet, extensive research has been done on the phytonutrient composition of olive oil.
 What has been discovered is an extensive list of phytonutrients; one of the most praised is its polyphenols.
-The amount of polyphenols found in Extra Virgin Olive Oil is truly amazing!
+The number of polyphenols found in Extra Virgin Olive Oil is truly amazing!

 Extra Virgin Olive Oil And The Cardiovascular System